 Where will they be?

-We are arranging four group chats, one in each of the areas where we currently deliver services: Dudley, Sandwell, Walsall and Wolverhampton.
+We hope to arrange four group chats, one in each of the areas where we currently deliver services: Dudley, Sandwell, Walsall and Wolverhampton (although we may start with one or two first).
 We wanted to do this so people living in that area could join in without having to travel too far.
 They are likely to be held at one of our hospital or clinic sites (Black Country Partnership NHS Foundation Trust / Dudley and Walsall Mental Health Partnership NHS Trust).

 Why are we doing this?